 Funding Policy - Plan members are required to contribute to the System at rates ranging from 5% to 11% of annual covered compensation.
 The Town is required to pay into the System its share of the system-wide actuarial determined contribution that is apportioned among the employers based on active current payroll.
 Administrative expenses are funded through investment earnings.
 Chapter 32 of the MGL governs the contributions of plan members and the Town.
-The Town contributions to the System for the fiscal years ended June 30, 2013, 2012, and 2011 were approximately \$394,000, \$355,000, and \$327,000 respectively, which equaled its required contribution for each fiscal year.
+The Town contributions to the System for the years ended June 30, 2014, 2013, and 2012 were approximately \$429,000, \$394,000, and \$355,000 respectively, which equaled its required contribution for each year.